UPDATE – HERE IS ANOTHER METHOD THAT WILL HOPEFULLY HELP YOU FIX THE CTS PROFILE FALSE ISSUE

 4. SET SELinux BACK TO ‘ENFORCING’ MODE

 This is a pretty simple step.
-So, back in time if you ever changed the SELinux mode to ‘Permissive’ , then you need to revert it back to ‘Enforcing’ i.e the default mode.
-So, open the same app via which you changes the SETLinux Mode to Permissive and change the mode back to ‘Enforcing’.
+So, back in time if you ever changed the SELinux mode to ‘Permissive,’ then you need to revert it to ‘Enforcing,’ i.e., the default mode.
+So, open the same app via which you change the SETLinux Mode to Permissive and change the mode back to ‘Enforcing’.
 Now, you need to reboot the phone.
 You can find the apps to do so on XDA easily.

 Having a custom ROM?
 Well, then you can try installing a custom Kernel.
 Why are we saying this?
-Well, the CTS is used by Google to verify that the certification standards are met by the device and its firmware.
-Obviosuly, a phone with custom ROM won’t pass this test.
+Well, the CTS is used by Google to verify that the device and its firmware meet the certification standards.
+A phone with custom ROM won’t pass this test.
 But, there is still a way.
-You need to install a custom Kernel known as the ‘Franco Kernel’ and to install this, you need to buy an app called ‘Franko Kernel Updater’ or ‘FKU’.
+You need to install a custom Kernel known as the ‘Franco Kernel’ and to install this, you need to buy an app called ‘Franko Kernel Updater’ or ‘FKU.’
 Once you have installed it, open it and then tap on ‘Download’ option.
 Don’t wanna spend money?
-Well, head to XDA and you can find the best ‘Franco Kernel’ ZIP file for your smartphone for free.
+Well, head to XDA, and you can find the best ‘Franco Kernel’ ZIP file for your smartphone for free.

 If you have a Xiaomi phone with a custom ROM installed, you can use this Magisk Module to pass the CTS test.

-So, this was a detailed guide about fixing the CTS Profile Mismatch Error even with Magisk installed.
-If the steps mentioned above don’t work, you need to start from scratch i.e flash Stock ROM, install TWRP, flash Magisk ZIP and do the same thing again.
+So, this was a detailed guide about fixing the CTS Profile Mismatch Error or Magisk Basic integrity False error even with Magisk installed.
+If the steps mentioned above don’t work, you need to start from scratch, i.e., flash Stock ROM, install TWRP, flash Magisk ZIP and do the same thing again.
 Did the steps work for you?
 Do let us know via the comments section.